 It had to happen, Washington thought.
 The current government created under the Articles of Confederation was in chaos.
 The new country had huge war debts and no way to pay them.
 And often, enough congressmen didn’t show up to make a quorum, so they couldn’t conduct daily business.

 Meanwhile, two of the biggest and most powerful states, New York and Virginia, quarreled bitterly over the Constitution.
 Rhode Island had no intention of ratifying it.
-If New Hampshire didn’t ratify the Constitution, the country probably wouldn’t have a Constitution.
+Washington realized if New Hampshire didn’t ratify the Constitution, the country probably wouldn’t have one.

 Then the devastating news arrived: New Hampshire’s constitutional convention adjourned after nine days on February 22 — without ratification.

 John Langdon, politician and Portsmouth merchant, had gotten very rich in international trade.
-An early revolutionary, he built a grand Georgian mansion (open to visitors today) that Washington later visited.
+An early revolutionary, he built a grand Georgian mansion that Washington later visited.

 Despite their friendship, John Langdon helped Ona Judge Staines evade Washington’s nephew when he came to New Hampshire.
 The nephew wanted to bring her back as Martha Washington’s slave.

-Like the other Portsmouth shipping merchants, John Langdon strongly supported the Constitution.
+Like the other Portsmouth shipping merchants, John Langdon ardently supported the Constitution.
 He thought a stronger national government would protect and expand American commerce.

 But Langdon understood something outsiders didn’t.
-Most New Hampshire people lived inland, and they didn’t expect to benefit from maritime commerce.
-They didn’t like coastal merchants, either.
+Most New Hampshire people lived inland from New Hampshire’s 18-mile coastline.
+They didn’t expect to benefit from maritime commerce, nor did they like coastal merchants.
 They opposed the Federalists, because they feared a central government would concentrate power and destroy democracy.

 The Massachusetts Constitutional Convention